Khalid of Saudi Arabia: 1980–1982

 In April 1980 King Khalid cancelled the state visit to Britain as a protest over the broadcasting of Death of a Princess on 9 April 1980 in the United Kingdom that narrated the execution of Misha'al bin Fahd, the granddaughter of Prince Mohammad bin Abdulaziz.
 King Khalid had been invited by Queen Elizabeth II in June 1979, following the Queen's visit to Saudi Arabia in February 1979, during which King Khalid gave her a diamond necklace.
 In addition, the British ambassador was expelled from Saudi Arabia for five months due to the broadcasting of the documentary on ITV.
 Egyptian actress Suzan Abu Talib or Sawsan Badr and other actors who had roles in the documentary were banned from entering Saudi Arabia.

-King Khalid in the capacity of the chairman of the Organisation of Islamic Cooperation assisted Pakistani authorities to end the hijacking of the Pakistan International Airlines Flight 326 on 2 March 1981 first to Kabul and to Damascus on the request of President Zia ul Haq.
-Upon meeting then-British Prime Minister Margaret Thatcher in Saudi Arabia in April 1981, King Khalid is reputed to have said he would be happy to discuss falcons with her, but for all matters of administration she should talk to Crown Prince Fahd.
-King Khalid's visit to the United Kingdom that had been cancelled in 1980 occurred on 9 June 1981 for four days.
-Next he visited Spain on 15 June 1981.
+In the capacity of the chairman of the Organisation of Islamic Conference, King Khalid helped Pakistani authorities end the hijacking of the Pakistan International Airlines Flight 326 on 2 March 1981, which was diverted first to Kabul and to Damascus, after President Zia-ul-Haq requested his assistance.
+Upon meeting then-British Prime Minister Margaret Thatcher in Saudi Arabia in April 1981, King Khalid reportedly said he would be happy to discuss falcons with her, but for all matters of administration she should talk to Crown Prince Fahd.
+King Khalid's visit to the United Kingdom that had been cancelled in 1980 took place on 9 June 1981 and lasted four days.
+He then visited Spain on 15 June 1981.

-King Khalid asked the US President Jimmy Carter to sell advanced fighter planes to Saudi Arabia to assist in countering communist aggression in the area.
-The delivery of the first of sixty F-15s under the agreement approved by Carter arrived in the Kingdom in 1982.
+King Khalid asked the U.S. President Jimmy Carter to sell advanced fighter planes to Saudi Arabia to assist in countering communist aggression in the region.
+The first of sixty F-15 fighter aircraft approved under the Carter administration was delivered to Saudi Arabia in 1982.
 He purchased a Boeing 747 with an operating room should he be stricken while on his travels.
-Jimmy Carter in his memoirs stated that both King Khalid and then Crown Prince Fahd assured him of "their unequivocal support for Sadat", but they would realize no concrete move in this direction, at least not publicly.
+In his memoirs, Jimmy Carter wrote that King Khalid and Crown Prince Fahd assured him of "their unequivocal support for Sadat", but that they would take no concrete public action in support of him.

-Just one week before his death King Khalid sent messages to the US President Ronald Reagan and other world leaders on 6 June 1982 stating that a quick intervention was needed to stop the Israeli massacre in Lebanon referring to the Israeli attacks against Palestinians in the country.
+Just one week before his death, on 6 June 1982, King Khalid sent messages to U.S. President Ronald Reagan and other world leaders stating that urgent intervention was needed to stop what he described as the Israeli massacre in Lebanon, referring to Israeli attacks against Palestinians in the country.